 Construction sites are inherently dangerous places to work.
 Every year, construction industry employees report thousands of workplace injuries and accidents.
 Many of these are minor, but some can be life-changing or even fatal.
 Accidents can happen for various reasons, but let's face it, it is often due to a lack of training or awareness.

 The construction industry is behind almost all industries when it comes to digitization and the adoption of new technologies.
 Even though the industry struggles to shake off its dinosaur reputation and is considered to be late to the game when it comes to digital transformation, there has been a lot of progress in recent years.
 The so-called "brick and mortar" sector is slowly but surely digitizing.
-And one of the areas where this transformation is most evident is safety training.
+And one of the areas where this transformation is most evident is construction safety training.

-Innovative leaders in the construction sector are taking advantage of the latest technological advances to deliver more engaging and effective safety training to their employees.
+Innovative leaders in the construction sector are taking advantage of the latest technological advances to deliver more engaging and effective safety training program to their employees.
 They have realized that digital technologies provide a huge opportunity to optimize safety processes, reduce costs, and increase efficiency on construction sites worldwide.

 This blog post will cover some of the latest trends and technologies that are changing the face of construction site safety training.
-We will also explain how the aQuiRe™ app can help you deliver better safety training to your workers and ultimately create a safer working environment.
+We will also explain how the aQuiRe™ app can help you deliver better construction safety training to your workers and ultimately create a safer working environment.

 What is construction safety training?

 Construction safety training covers a wide range of topics, from general health and safety awareness to specific training on the use of equipment or handling hazardous materials.
 It aims to make sure that employees are fully aware of the risks involved in their work and know how to avoid accidents and injuries.